-Asylum seekers are being set up for rejection at a New Mexico detention facility, rights groups say
+Asylum-seekers are being set up for rejection at a New Mexico detention facility, rights groups say

 The administrative complaint was filed directly to U.S. immigration authorities at the Department of Homeland Security, urging the agency to terminate the contract at Torrance County with private detention company CoreCivic.

-Representatives of CoreCivic did not immediately respond to emails seeking comment.
 Media representatives for Homeland Security had no immediate response to the report.
+CoreCivic spokesman Brian Todd characterized it as inaccurate and misleading.

+“We are firmly committed to providing those in our care with access to counsel and access to courts,” he said in an email.

 It’s unclear whether screening arrangements by ICE at Torrance County are replicated elsewhere — the advocacy groups didn’t survey facilities in other states for the purposes of the complaint.